southdy/rayport/README.md

 Awesome [raylib](https://github.com/raysan5/raylib) wrapper for [rayfork](https://github.com/SasLuca/rayfork), All in a single header without worries!

-rayport wraps raylib API depending on what rayfork supports from raylib...That's to keep compatibiltiy, Also RLGL and raymath wrapped!
+rayport wraps raylib API depending on what rayfork supports from raylib to keep compatibiltiy, Also RLGL and raymath wrapped!

 Note that rayport doesn't require raylib as rayport uses rayfork functions!